TheNoteTaker/basic_math_notes/README.md

    b<sup>2</sup></u>**
 3. **(a+b)(a - b) = a<sup>2</sup> - ab + ab - b<sup>2</sup> =
    <u>a<sup>2</sup> - b<sup>2</sup></u>**
+   - The final formula is using subtraction, not multiplication.

 These special cases are useful, because the final answers above will always be a formula you can quickly apply to get the answers.